ariostas/PALP/README.md

 ## Building and installing

-PALP can now be built using CMAKE.
+PALP can now be built using CMake.
 First, generate the build configuration with
 ```bash
 cmake -S . -B build -D CMAKE_BUILD_TYPE=Release
 ```